MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 ## Step 3 - Register application

 In this step, register your portal as an application with the Azure Active Directory.
-For this step, you can create a new application, or select an already created application from Azure Active Directory.
+You can create a new application, or select an already created application from Azure Active Directory.

 ![Register application](media/authentication/register-app-b2c.png "Register application")